 Port Isaac CornwallSkip to main navigation list

-Due to it's popularity Port Isaac can be very busy in the summer months and it is difficult to drive into the village by car and there is very limited parking in the village.
-Usually you have to use the car park at the top of the village and make the steep climb down to the village and steeper climb back to the car.
+The popularity of Port Isaac means it can be very busy in the summer months and it is difficult to drive into the village by car and there is very limited parking in the village.
+Usually you have to use the car park at the top of the village and make the steep climb down into Port Isaac Cornwall and steeper climb back to the car.

 The Old Lifeboat House in Port Isaac Cornwall was built in 1869 to house the first Port Isaac lifeboat.
 The boat was run down the street on an iron carriage, a strong man guiding it and 20-30 men with ropes taking the strain from behind, launching the boat took 3 minutes.
 In 1933 the station was closed.
-The village acquired it's first inflatable inshore lifeboat in 1966 which is now housed in the new lifeboat house opposite the slipway.
+The village acquired an inflatable inshore lifeboat in 1966 which is now housed in the new lifeboat house opposite the slipway by the harbour.
 You can see the lifeboat in the Lifeboat station if the station is open.

 The Old Primary School in Port Isaac was the village school until 1976.
 It was designed in 1877 by the Cornish architect Sylvanus Trevail who won a prize for it in a Chicago exhibition.